 Yesterday

-A history of the brief mayoral career of Harold Washington, and its lessons for black and white America, as told by people close to him.
-Many are activists and politicians: Lu Palmer, Judge Eugene Pincham, Congressman Danny Davis, then-alderman Eugene Sawyer.
+A history of the brief mayoral career of Harold Washington, and its lessons for Black and white America, as told by people close to him.
+Many are activists and politicians: Lu Palmer, Judge Eugene Pincham, Congressman Danny Davis, and then-alderman Eugene Sawyer.
 There are people from his administration—Jacky Grimshaw and Grayson Mitchell—and some reporters who followed his story: Vernon Jarrett, Monroe Anderson, Gary Rivlin, Laura Washington (who became his press secretary).
-Harold Washington died November 25, 1987.
+Harold Washington died on November 25, 1987.
 This show was first broadcast ten years later, in 1997.
 (46 minutes)

 The Present and the Future